PolideaInternal/airflow-breeze-gcp-extension/README.md

 to run [Unit tests](README.unittests.md) or [System tests](README.systemtests.md) using your IDE.

-The first time you enter the environment you will have to specify project, workspace and GCP service account key to use.
-Optionally you can specify Python version (2.7, 3.5 or 3.6).
+The first time you enter the environment you will have to specify project anc workspace.
+Optionally you can specify
+Python version (2.7, 3.5 or 3.6).

 ```
-./run_environment.sh --project <GCP_PROJECT_ID> --workspace <WORKSPACE> --key <KEY_NAME> [--python <PYTHON_VERSION>]
+./run_environment.sh --project <GCP_PROJECT_ID> --workspace <WORKSPACE> [ --python <PYTHON_VERSION>]
 ```

+You will get information that you enter the environment without the GCP service account key - but that's OK and you are OK to proceed.

 When you enter the environment, it caches information about the project, workspace, key and python versions used so that next time you do not have to